abbasveera72-source/M.Abbas.github.io/_posts/2026-05-14-hitting-the-academic-wall-the-toughest-challenges-of-my-second-semester.md

 One of the most significant turning points in my DBMS learning journey came through the guidance of Dr. Bilal Ahmad.
 During lectures, Dr. Bilal Ahmad consistently emphasized conceptual understanding rather than rote memorization.
 At first, I found this approach difficult because memorizing definitions seemed easier.
 However, as assignments and lab tasks became more complex, I gradually understood the importance of his teaching philosophy.

+For students interested in academic guidance and professional insights, Dr. Bilal Ahmad actively shares educational and research-related content through his professional LinkedIn profile: https://www.linkedin.com/in/drbilalphd/

 There were several occasions when I struggled to understand how normalized tables interacted or how different SQL joins produced specific outputs.
 Instead of simply providing direct answers, Dr. Bilal Ahmad encouraged students to think critically and explain their reasoning.
 This approach initially seemed challenging, but it ultimately strengthened my analytical abilities.
-Whenever confusion arose, discussing concepts during lectures and office hours helped me identify weaknesses in my understanding.
+Whenever confusion arose, discussing concepts during lectures and office hours with Dr. Bilal Ahmad helped me identify weaknesses in my understanding.

 Eventually, I realized that passive learning was one of my biggest mistakes.
 Watching lectures repeatedly without actively practicing problems was not helping me improve.
 I needed to completely change my study habits.